Title: City Hall construction foreman

 “The head went airborne and was in place 22 minutes after liftoff, with one worker fastening bolts inside to secure the final piece along with thirteen men on the temporary cage surrounding the statue as they were controlling the ropes with the derrick crane lifting.
 Workers soon opened the top hatch and cheered and waved their hats from the top, with an American flag temporarily placed on the top.”

 This photo from January, 1895 shows the scaffolding removed from the statue but still in place above the observation deck, and the iron dome ready to be enclosed.
 In October of 1898 the city hosted a Peace Jubilee to celebrate the end of the Spanish American War, with a visit from President William McKinley.
-Dan and his boss, John Bunker, opened the hatch at the top of William Penn’s hat to unfurl an American flag.
+Dan and his boss, John Bunker, opened the hatch at the top of Billy Penn’s hat to unfurl an American flag.

 He earned the nickname, “Steeple Jack” because he would place electric lights around the brim of the hat, and would occasionally lower himself over the edge and hang in midair by his hands.
 One source said, “his many adventures and perilous feats would fill a good-sized volume.”